Clinical Psychologist specialising in Neurodiversity

 Specialist in the teenage brain

 Most people will agree that adolescence is a turbulent time.
 Emotions are high while teens are driven to try new things, spend time with friends and stand up to the adults in their lives.
 It can be challenging, and teens are vulnerable, but if you understand what’s going on you soon see that the opportunity to build an incredible brain is huge.
+Neurodiversity adds another layer of complication that needs understanding and decoding.

 Additional specialisms include: